 The author proposes the notion of blue commons (commoning, to common), in which marine resources belong to everyone.
-With this framework, financial instruments such as Blue common capital fund, who receives revenues from taxes from polluters and destructors and shares dividends to all the blue commonwealth (communities and beings whose lives depend on the ocean).
+With this framework, financial instruments such as Blue common capital fund, who receive revenues from taxes from polluters and destructors and share dividends to all the blue commonwealth (communities and beings whose lives depend on the ocean).

 5. For profit – A History of Corporations – William Magnuson

 An outstanding history book on the good, the bad, the ugly of corporations, whose existence has been affecting massively our lives and societies.
 I personally like the non-judgemental, matter-of-fact tone of this book.

 The author walks us from the ancient history of the Roman republic to the Medici bank in the Renaissance, then crossing the sea to the joint-stock East India Company in the 17th century and to the monopoly of Union Pacific railroad in the 19th century, from the mass production method of Ford to the monstrous growth of the multinational Exxon throughout the 20th century, from crazy stories of the shark-like private equity giant KKR to the friendly-looking startups of the Silicon Valley such as Meta (Facebook).

 By the end of the book, the author also suggests alternatives to monitor the activities of corporations, once all the lessons have been learnt and examined throughout its long history.

 6. Degrowth can work – Jason Hickel